 features 11 stations, two of which were built in the 1980s.
 The line is realistically an extension of Line 1, but Line 2 may just sound better.
 Only one station, Lomsko Shose, is above ground, part of a covered metro bridge.

-which will serve Sofia's northern section and it's airport.
+which serves Sofia's northern section and it's airport.

-Two more stations opened in April 2012, while the remaining four are expected to open in 2014..
-Two of the stations, including the airport terminal station, will be above ground.
+Two of the stations, including the airport terminal station, are above ground.

 Sofia's tramway system, built in 1901, extends 222 km.
 It is Bulgaria's